JA-Santiago/website/_interests/interests.md

 ---
 title: "Things I love To Do"
 ---
-Cycling, cooking, making artsy crafts, walking around the village, and playing with our dogs.
+Cycling, making artsy crafts, walking around the village, and playing with our dogs are so much fun!
+I also enjoy preparing delicious meals for the people I love!